aidanboyne/COMPASS/README.md

 ### COMPASS_install_required_programs.sh
 - Installs samfixcigar's bioinformatics toolkits
-- Runs in linux shell
+- Runs in shell
 - sets directory
 - All other programs can be downloaded w/ conda

-Note: running bash COMPASS_install_required_programs will cause 2 errors.
+Note: running bash COMPASS_install_required_programs can cause 2 errors.
 First is that VM will not be able to allocate as much memory as it wants (this is fine).
 Second is the COMPASS_environment.yml file will be missing.
 Copy this file from KR's github into the jvarkit folder that is created and then run the command `conda env create -f COMPASS_environment.yml`*

-_*Unfortunatley this causes another error: libgcc-s.so.1 must be installed for pthread-cancel to work.I am not sure how to resolve this at the moment._

 ### COMPASS.sh (run for each sample):